Skip to Content

 I have tested CyberGhost and NordVPN, and both work fine after connecting to any server in the US.

-For Crunchyroll, I recommend ProtonVPN because it comes with servers in all the regions in Australia and over ten servers in Auckland, New Zealand.
+For Crunchyroll, I recommend ProtonVPN because it comes with servers in all the regions in Australia and New Zealand.
 You can also use NordVPN, which offers servers in the same cities least.

 Crunchyroll vs. AnimeLab: Final thoughts